deepfactor-io/appsec-village-pod-dc31/README.md

     + Could you add a monitoring stub to the eBPF program to capture _getaddrinfo_ ?
   - In exercise 2b, why did we not replace getaddrinfo with s\_getaddrinfo?
+  - Look at LD\_AUDIT, another environment variable affecting the operation of the loader.
+Could LD\_AUDIT be used to circumvent LD\_PRELOAD?

 ## Conclusion